slowernews/wisdom-tldr/chapters/introduction.md

 > *"We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?
 I can tell you from experience, it leaves a lot of room for change.
 I still love everything I quit.
 But not as much as I love all this room for change."
 -- Derek Sivers*

-> *"That thing that made you weird as a kid could you make great as an adult — if you don’t lose it."
--- Kevin Kelly*

 > *"I can think, I can wait and I can fast."
 -- Siddahrta*